ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 ## License
 The project is licensed under the MIT license.

 ## LLMs, ChatGPT, CoPilot, and others
 During the development of this project, several LLMs were used, namely `ChatGPT`, `GitHub Copilot` and `Google Gemini`.
 The models were used to support the development of the project, but not as substitutes for our own problem-solving, i.e., they were primarily used for suggesting implementations, clarifying syntax and language-specific features, and proposing alternative approaches to problems.
 GitHub Copilot was additionally used during code reviews as an automated tool that provided suggestions and caught bugs.
-Additionally, the LLMs were used to generate CSS for the project.
+When LLM-generated code was used, the involved LLMs were typically credited as co-authors in a relevant commit.

 Overall, the responses from the LLMs were *moderately* helpful.
 While they rarely produced fully functional code that could be integrated into the project without modification, they were very effective at pointing development in the right direction and offering different perspectives on problems.
 In this capacity, the LLMs thus functioned as a pair programmer or sparring partner.
 This helped speed up the project’s development, as having a sparring partner who continuously provided feedback helped with solving problems more efficiently.